MichaelS32/Password-Generator/README.md

 # Password Generator
 ## Description

 This password generator was designed to give a unique random password based on variables that are prompted to the user upon clicking the generate password button.
-Prompts will ask you to hit okay to confirm if you would like to use a specific character, an example being special characters.
-If you don't want to use that specific character type then simply hit cancel
+Prompts will ask you to hit okay to confirm if you would like to use a specific characters, an example being special characters.
+If you don't want to use that specific character type then simply hit cancel.
+Based on the users answers the function will give a password with the desired character types and length.

 ## Image